Courses

 AST 3114 Space Weather in the Solar System

 How the solar weather forms and solar weather effects on the solar system, including geomagnetic storms, aurorae, and impacts to electronics/GPS systems.
-Usually offered in the fall.
+Offered occasionally.

 AST 3211 Stellar Astrophysics